vishalpatil12014017/ChatRoom/README.md

 Clone the repository to your local machine : git clone https://github.com/vishalpatil12014017/ChatRoom

-### Installing
+### Installation

+To install the dependencies, navigate to the client and server directories and run:

 Install the dependencies : ```npm install```

 ### Running

+In the first terminal, navigate to the client directory and run : ```npm start```

-To start the app, run the following command in your terminal : ```npm run start```
+In the second terminal, navigate to the server directory and run : ```npm run start```

 ### Frontend

-This will start the server and make the app available on http://localhost:3535
+This will start the server and make the app available on http://localhost:3000

-Open your web browser and navigate to http://localhost:3535
+Open your web browser and navigate to http://localhost:3000

 1. Enter your name in the input field.

 2. Start chatting with other users in the chat room.

+This will start the Node.js server and allow for real-time communication between users.

+### Usage

+Enter your name in the input field.

+Choose a room to join or create a new one.

+Start chatting with other users in the chat room.

 ### Acknowledgments